poopsicles/HNGx-dotnet/stage-one/README.md

 # Stage One

-Render link is at `https://hngx-stage-one-c.onrender.com`
+Render link is at [`https://hngx-stage-one-c.onrender.com`](https://hngx-stage-one-c.onrender.com)

+You can access the Swagger documentation at [`https://hngx-stage-one-c.onrender.com/swagger/index.html ](https://hngx-stage-one-c.onrender.com/swagger/index.html)

 Run it like: